pallukakade/PallaviKakade/readme.txt

 2. If Python is not installed then you can download it and install python using commad : https://www.python.org/downloads/
 3. Once the python is installed.
-Then Save the main.py file and Open your command line.Navigate to the directory where you saved your file.
+Then Save the Customer_data_retrieval.py and customer.txt file in same directory.
+Open your command line and Navigate to the directory where you saved your file.

-4. Save the customer.txt to local machine.
-And update the path of that file in the code and run the program: python main.py
+4. Run the program:
+      python Customer_data_retrieval.py
 5. The python program is executed successfully.